kabaskill/blitz-react/README.md

 A modern CLI tool to quickly scaffold React applications with minimal setup but all the essential tools you need to be productive.
 This tool creates a streamlined developer experience without unnecessary bloat.

 ## Features

-- 🚀 **Fast Setup**: Generate a complete React project in seconds
-- ⚡ **Vite-powered**: Lightning-fast development server and optimized builds
+- ⚡ **Vite**: For optimized builds and fast build times, the tool bundles the apps with Vite
-- 🎨 **Tailwind CSS**: Pre-configured for utility-first styling
+- 🎨 **Tailwind v4**: Pretty much nothing needed to be said here
-- 🔍 **TypeScript Support**: Optional static typing for improved developer experience
 - 📦 **Minimal Dependencies**: Only the essential packages you need
 - 🧹 **Clean Structure**: Logical project organization with no unnecessary files
 - 🔄 **Git Integration**: Automatic repo initialization (optional)